 4 Discussion

-We conclude that changes in ENSO event frequency and amplitude in a geoengineered world relative to the historical record, global warming simulations and the observational record are either not present, or not large enough to be detectable using the approach employed in this experiment and described in the methods section above.actors includingThe absence of a detectable change in ENSO amplitude and frequency in our experiments is fine.
-However, it is of interest to explicitly state the conditions under which changes in ENSO variability could have been detected.
-Therefore, we will assess the sensitivity of our method for identifying differences in ENSO frequency and amplitude between an experiment and its control.
+We conclude that changes in ENSO event frequency and amplitude in a geoengineered world relative to the historical record, global warming simulations, and the observational record are either not present, or not large enough to be detectable using the approach employed in this experiment and described in the methods section above.
+However, this conclusion comes with a number of very strong caveats, including the relatively brief simulation length and the considerable model spread.
+Despite the absence of a detectable change in ENSO amplitude and frequency in our experiments, we take this opportunity to explicitly state the conditions under which changes in ENSO variability could have been detected.
+Therefore, we assess the sensitivity of our method for identifying differences in ENSO frequency and amplitude between an experiment and its control.
 We begin by calculating the minimum increase in event frequency or amplitude that would be detectable.

-Since the GISS is a relatively well performing model, and the standard deviation of event amplitude and frequency is relatively low, we address the minimum detectability issue with the GISS model first.
-We take the GISS runs and randomly assign each simulation into to one of two groups of 11.
-The random assignment to each group is repeated a many times.
+Since GISS is a relatively well-performing model, and the standard deviation of event amplitude and frequency is relatively low, we address the minimum detectability issue with the GISS model first.
+We take the GISS runs and randomly assign each simulation into one of two groups of 11.
+The random assignment to each group is repeated many times.
 The amplitude and frequency statistics of the two groups are then compared using a two-sample t-test assuming unequal variance.
 We select the comparison that generates a probability of wrongly rejecting the hypothesis that there is no difference between the means that is closest to but not greater than 0.05 (0.03-0.05 in all cases).
 This corresponds to a significant result at the 95% level.
 The difference between these two means, expressed as a percentage increase, is then reported as the threshold value of detectable change in ENSO frequency or amplitude.

-In the GISS model, to detect a 31% increase in El Niño frequency, two groups 11 ensembles of 40 year simulations are required.
-A 26% increase in la Nina event frequency is required for detectability.
-In terms of amplitude, an 18% increase in El Niño amplitude was detectable, as was a 17% increase in La Nina frequency.
+In the GISS model, to detect a 31% increase in El Niño frequency, two groups of 11 ensembles of 40 year simulations are required.
+A 26% increase in La Niña event frequency is required for detectability.
+In terms of amplitude, an 18% increase in El Niño amplitude was detectable, as was a 17% increase in La Niña frequency.

 We then use the same approach to test the minimum detectability threshold in the CSIRO model; we expect to find increased sensitivity to changes in event frequency, but not necessarily to amplitude.
 In fact, a 25% increase in warm event frequency and a 21% increase in cold event frequency are both detectable.
-The ENSO event amplitude detectability threshold in the CSIRO is close to that found in the GISS model: 17% for warm events and 16% for cold events.
+The ENSO event amplitude detectability threshold in CSIRO is close to that found in the GISS model: 17% for warm events and 16% for cold events.